blake-whitman/3241-Project/README.md

 # Functionality

 a.
 Add new records
-  - Inventory.java allows the user to add 3 of the main records: member, equipment, and warehouse
+  - Allows the user to add 3 of the main records: member, equipment, and warehouse

 b.
 Edit/delete records
-  - Inventory.java allows the user to edit or remove 3 of the main records: member, equipment, and warehouse
+  - The user can edit or remove 3 of the main records: member, equipment, and warehouse

 c.
 Search
-  - Inventory.java allows the user to search for 3 of the main records by their primary key: member, equipment, and warehouse
+  - Inventory.java permits the user to search for 3 of the main records by their primary key: member, equipment, and warehouse

 d.
-Useful reports (to be implemented in a future checkpoint)
+Useful reports
+  - The program outputs useful reports in accordance with the instructions for Checkpoint #4